 The Companies Act and the Securities Trading Act set out the main statutory disclosure requirements relating to the publication of financial reports and continuous disclosure of information relating to the company.
 An amendment of the Companies Act in 2013 made it possible to prepare annual reports only in the English language (and not also in the Danish language).
+As of 26 November 2015, listed companies are no longer legally required to disclose an interim management statement or quarterly interim reports.

-The audited and approved annual report of all public and private companies shall be filed with the Danish Business Authority without undue delay after approval and the annual report must be received no later than five months after the end of the financial year, subject to a time limit of four months for public companies whose securities are admitted for trading and official listing on NASDAQ OMX Copenhagen A/S.
+The audited and approved annual report of all public and private companies must be filed with the Danish Business Authority without undue delay after approval, and must be received no later than five months after the end of the financial year, subject to a time limit of four months for public companies whose securities are admitted for trading and official listing on Nasdaq Copenhagen A/S. Listed companies must disclose half-year financial reports within a recently revised deadline of three months.